ozelen/presentation-app-architecture/PITCHME.md

 - Make important decisions early enough                         <!-- .element: class="fragment" -->
 - Meet requirements and the budget                              <!-- .element: class="fragment" -->

+## Architectural goals (MSDN version)

+- How will the users be using the application?                                                            <!-- .element: class="fragment" -->
+- How will the application be deployed into production and managed?                                       <!-- .element: class="fragment" -->
+- What are the quality attribute requirements for the application?                                        <!-- .element: class="fragment" -->
+- How can the application be designed to be flexible and maintainable over time?                          <!-- .element: class="fragment" -->
+- What are the architectural trends that might impact your application now or after it has been deployed? <!-- .element: class="fragment" -->

 #VSLIDE

 ## Difference from other Architectures